obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 Remove the nut from the swingarm bolt, and use the rear axle bolt (which is conveniently the same size) to begin pushing the swingarm bolt out.
-This part is tricky, you want to get to the point where both bolts are holding one side of the swingarm to the frame, but where neither are holding the engine.
+This part is tricky.
+You want to get to the point where both bolts are holding one side of the swingarm to the frame, but where neither are preventing the engine from coming out.

 Slowly, and very carefully, move the engine forward out of the frame and downward.
 This will take a lot of finesse and fidgeting, do not